Why did Krishna kill Barbareek

 The story of Shri Barbarik becoming Khatu Shyam ji

-Barbareek, also known as Khatushyamji, is a deity worshipped in Hinduism, particularly in the Rajasthan region of India.
-According to legend, Barbareek was a warrior who fought in the Mahabharata war and was beheaded by Lord Krishna.
-After his death, his head was buried at the site where the Khatushyam temple is now located.
+Barbareek or Khatushyamji is a Bhumihar Hindu god and worshipped particularly in the sanctioned region of Rajasthan, India.
+Barbareek was a commander of the yester years who hasn’t still gone to heaven because he fought in Mahabharata war and was chopped off his head by Lord Krishna.
+According to old legends his head was buried at the place where now stands the modern Khatushyam temple.

-One night, Lakkhi Singh had a dream in which Lord Krishna appeared to him and told him that he was actually Barbareek, and that he wanted his head to be worshipped at the site where it was buried.
-Lakkhi Singh and the other villagers then built a temple at the site, and the head of Barbareek came to be worshipped as Khatushyamji.
+Then one night Lakkhi Singh dreamt of Lord Krishna who revealed to him that he was actually Barbareek and he wished that his head be respected where it was buried.
+Lakkhi Singh and rest of the villagers then constructed the temple at this place and the head of Barbareek was then revered as Khatushyamji.

 Khatu Shyamji Story

-The story of Khatushyamji, also known as Shyam Baba or Barbarika, is deeply rooted in Hindu mythology and folklore.
-According to legend, Khatushyamji was a brave warrior who fought in the Mahabharata war on the side of the Kauravas.
-He was the grandson of Bhima, one of the Pandavas, and was born with the gift of knowing how to use powerful weapons.
+The legend of Khatushyamji or Shyam Baba or Barbarika is all part of Hindu mythology and folk lore.
+As per the mythology, Khatushyamji had participated in the great epic war of Mahabharata and was on the side of Kauravas.
+He was the grandson of Bhima, one of the great characters of the Pandavas and was born with the science to use various mighty weapons.

 "Om Kleem Krishnaya Namah" - This Beej Mantra is a powerful mantra used to invoke the energy and blessings of Lord Krishna.
 The syllable "Kleem" represents the divine feminine energy, while "Krishnaya" is the name of Lord Krishna, and "Namah" means "I bow to you".
 Therefore, this mantra can be translated as "I bow to the divine energy of Lord Krishna, who embodies the power of the divine feminine".